bwittmann/NavPy/README.md

 #### Description
 This package contains the global_planner_node, which creates a global path that can be used by the local_planner to navigate the robot towards the goal.

+This package contains the global_planner_node, which creates a global path that can be used by the local_planner to navigate the robot towards the goal.
 The global planner is based on a bidirectional A-Star algorithm.
 At the beginning, we start the search from both the robot's position and the goal position.
-After each iteration the global planner checks whether there is an intersection between the open list from start point and goal point.
+After each iteration, the global planner will check whether there is an intersection between the open list of searching from the start point and that of the end point.
 If there is an intersection, then the global planner connects the path from the start point to the end point.
-It might be the case that the path looks like in Fig.10.
-If this is the case, the global planner applies path smoothing to avoid unnecessary turns (see Fig.11).
-At last, to make sure that the local_planner will get a dense path that is represented by nodes next to each other, path augmentation is applied (see GIF 10).
+It might be the case that the path looks like in Fig.6.
+So the global planner will then apply path smoothing to avoid unnecessary turns (see Fig.7).
+At last, to make sure that the local_planner will get a dense path that is represented by nodes next to each other, path augmentation is applied (see Fig.8).

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>